 Megabytes Vs. Megabits

-Another point of confusion that often arises while discussing or researching memory card (or hard drive) speeds, is the bits and bytes.
+Another point of confusion that often arises while discussing or researching memory card or hard drive speeds is the bits and bytes.
 MB/s means megabytes per second.
 Mb/s means megabits per second.
-Sometimes these are also written as MBps and Mbps just to confuse things even further.
+Sometimes, these are also written as MBps and Mbps to confuse things further.

-You won’t often see SD card speed quoted in megabits per second, most brands do stick to megabytes per second, but you will often see megabits used in camera specifications when talking about video data rates.
-For example, in the specifications for the Panasonic GH5s, it lists the following data rate for 4k video at 60fps: 4K 50/60fps internal recording in 4:2:0 8-bit at 150Mbps in IPB.
+Thankfully, you won’t often see SD card speed quoted in megabits per second.
+Most brands do stick to megabytes per second.
+However, camera manufacturers have an unfortunate habit of using megabits in camera specifications when talking about video data rates.
+For example, the specifications for the Panasonic GH5s list the following data rate for 4k video at 60fps: 4K 50/60fps internal recording in 4:2:0 8-bit at 150Mbps in IPB.

 SD, SDHC, SDXC and SDUC

 - SD – Secure Digital – Card capacities: 128MB to 2GB